google/starlark-go/doc/spec.md

 `S.pop()` removes the first inserted item from the set and returns it.

-`pop` fails if the set is empty or is frozen.
+`pop` fails if the set is empty or frozen.

 ```python
 x = set([1, 2])